acdebarros/resippy/README.md

 # resippy
 A CLI recipe app for the homehold.

-## Milestone 3
+## Milestone 4

-This update finalizes a version of resippy that works with the menu, recipe_ingredients, ingredients, units, and prepmethod tables of the resippy database.
+This update finalizes a version of resippy that works with the menu, recipe_ingredients, ingredients, units, prepmethod, and instructions tables of the resippy database.
 It can:
-- Add full ingredient lists to the database, connecting back to the menu using the recipe's id;
+- Add instructions to the database, connecting back to the menu using the recipe's id;
-- Update the ingredients in the recipe using the same addrecipe function;
+- Update the instructions in the recipe using the same addinstructions function;
-- Print out the ingredients for a given recipe
+- Print out the ingredients and instructions for a given recipe

-I have also updated the program so that it automatically converts everything to title case, so the input is no longer case-sensitive.

 ### Usage